GaiaUnlimited: The old stellar disc of the Milky Way as traced by the Red Clump: Method

 \subsection{Fitting}

 We first grid all data in 3D space ($\Delta$\rgal{},$\Delta\phi$,$\Delta$\zgal{})$= (0.25 \text{kpc},10^\circ,0.25 \text{kpc})$ kpc.
-Then, using the model described in \autoref{sec:model_descr}, we predict the counts in each bin $N_{i,raw}$.
-These "raw" counts predicted by the model need to be corrected, taking into account the selection function i.e., $N_{i}$ = $N_{i,raw} \times S_{i}$.
-Then we compare the predicted and the observed counts per bin by maximising a \textit{Poisson} log-likelihood \citep{Bennett:2019}, with the \textit{emcee} package \citep{Foreman-Mackey:2013}.
-We use max$(25,7\times N_{dim})$ walkers and up to 5000 iterations.
-We perform the model fitting only over those voxels with $N_{obs,i}>$ \nmin{}, i.e., with counts above a minimum threshold.
-For the mock data we generate 1 million particles in all, and use \nmin{}=10, while since the observational dataset is of the order of 10 million stars, there we vary \nmin{}= (20,..,50) in order to estimate the uncertainties in our parameters (see \autoref{sec:fitmodeldata}).
-In order to visualise our best-fit, we inspect two dimensional projections of the number counts.
-Specifically, we compare the surface density $\Sigma_{surf}$ vs. \rgal{}, for the data and the model, in bins of $\Delta$\rgal{}$=0.25$ kpc, to inspect the radial profile of number counts.
-Similarly, we compare \nzproj{} vs. \zgal{}, for the data and the model, in bins of $\Delta$\zgal{}$=0.25$ kpc, at different \rgal{}, to inspect the vertical profile.
-Finally, we consider the projection in $\phi$-\zgal{} at various \rgal{}, moving from the inner to the outer disc.
-This is to inspect if our model is able to fit azimuthally varying features in the data.
+Then, using the model described in Sect. \ref{sec:model_descr}, we predict the counts in each bin $N_{i,raw}$.
+These "raw" counts predicted by the model need to be corrected, taking into account the selection function, i.e. $N_{i}$ = $N_{i,raw} \times S_{i}$.
+Then we compared the predicted and the observed counts per bin by maximising a \textit{Poisson} log-likelihood \citep{Bennett:2019}, with the \textit{emcee} package \citep{Foreman-Mackey:2013}.
+We used max$(25,7\times N_{dim})$ walkers and up to 5000 iterations.
+We performed the model fitting only over those voxels with $N_{obs,i}>$ \nmin{}, i.e. with counts above a minimum threshold.
+For the mock data, we generated one million particles in all and used \nmin{}=10, while since the observational dataset is of the order of ten million stars, there we varied \nmin{}= (20,..,50) in order to estimate the uncertainties in our parameters (see Sect. \ref{sec:fitmodeldata}).
+In order to visualise our best-fit, we inspected two dimensional projections of the number counts.
+Specifically, we compared the surface density $\Sigma_{surf}$ versus \rgal{} for the data and the model in bins of $\Delta$\rgal{}$=0.25$ kpc in order to inspect the radial profile of number counts.
+Similarly, we compared \nzproj{} versus \zgal{} for the data and the model in bins of $\Delta$\zgal{}$=0.25$ kpc at different \rgal{} in order to inspect the vertical profile.
+Finally, we considered the projection in $\phi$-\zgal{} at various \rgal{}, moving from the inner to the outer disc.
+This was done to inspect if our model is able to fit azimuthally varying features in the data.

-\section{Results: Density Modelling}
+\section{Results: Density modelling}

-\subsection{Fitting Mock data}
+\subsection{Fitting mock data}